kennysmithed/oels2026/assessment/oels_assignment_faq.md

 ## Undergraduate Assessment 1 (Annotated bibliography)

-Note that the annotated bibliography is optional for postgraduate students, and contributes 0% to the course mark.
+[Note that the annotated bibliography is optional for postgraduate students, and contributes 0% to their course mark; for undergraduates it is compulsory and worth 30%].

 ### Have you got any examples we could look at?